• Skip to main content

 1. Set up dredging station

-3. Pan-fry flounder
+3. Pan-fry until golden

-two fish fillets cooking in a skillet
+two golden, crispy fish fillets flipped in a skillet.

 4. Make lemon caper sauce